kcoopermiller/capyswarm/README.md

 - [ ] Add more documentation
 - [ ] Custom Response object
 - [ ] Give Orchestrator ability to create Agents
+- [ ] Rework the prompts.
+Currently they get overwritten or merged at odd times.